-Poor air quality causes 9,400 deaths per year in London.
+Nearly 9,500 people die each year in London due to long-term exposure to air pollution.
 It is urgent that this issue is addressed, and will require ambitious action.
 According to recent public polling conducted by London Councils, 76% of London residents believe tackling air pollution should be a priority.
 London Councils supports the publicity and importance the Mayor has given to this issue.
-But it is also essential that further education and awareness campaigns are ran to ensure the seriousness of poor air quality is recognised by all Londoners, and to gain further support from the public for ambitious measures to tackle this.
+But it is also essential that further education and awareness campaigns are run to ensure the seriousness of poor air quality is recognised by all Londoners, and to gain further support from the public for ambitious measures to tackle this.
 London should aim to be an exemplar in dealing with air pollution, and this will require a convincing narrative on how any proposals would work on a practical level.

 It is crucial that a long-term roadmap is developed showing how we will improve air quality in London well beyond the implementation of the ULEZ.
-London should aim for the safe levels of air pollution as set by the EU as a minimum, but have a long term view to reaching the levels set out by the World Health Organisation (WHO), which are more stringent.
-Additionally, in geographical terms we should aim for the whole of London to meet these levels at all times.
+London should aim for the safe levels of air pollution as set by the EU as a minimum, but have a long term view to reaching the levels set out by the World Health Organisation (WHO), which are more stringent for Particulate Matter (PM).
+Additionally, in geographical terms we should aim for the whole of London to meet these levels at all times with the area around Heathrow being a significant outer London location with notably poor air quality.